MaxLaumeister/EstateVault/README.md

 **TODO:** Write a short *Getting Started* guide.

+## Future Plans

+Ideally, each *Ethereum Estate Wallet* instance should itself be an ERC-721 token.
+This would allow wallet ownership to show up on block explorers, and allow ownership to be transferred via standard Ethereum wallet functionality.

+Then, beneficiary access could be simplified to calling a function that yanks ownership from the owner (when allowed to do so).

 ## Disclaimer

 This project is purely academic, incomplete, not properly tested, and not intended to secure real cryptocurrency of value on any "mainnet".
 I take no responsibility for any lost funds as a result of using code found in this repository.
 Please read the MIT License disclaimer in the `LICENSE` file for more details.